adalkiran/webrtc-nuts-and-bolts/docs/05-DTLS-HANDSHAKE.md

 }
 ```

-Now we are waiting for another (nearly same) ClientHello message, but with Cookie with same value of our HelloVerifyRequest.
+Now we are waiting for another (nearly the same) ClientHello message, but with a Cookie that has the same value as our HelloVerifyRequest.

 ![Sent HelloVerifyRequest](images/05-02-sent-helloverifyrequest.png)